 If you're feeling a little glum about the end of the gardening season, here are a few activities that can help you rebalance:

 First, support your local farmers by shopping at a local farm stand.
-Often the growers will have insights on plants and practices that are applicable to your own garden.
+Often the growers will have insights on plants and practices that apply to your own garden.
 Get inspired by seeing some of the different varieties of apples, gourds, zucchinis, pumpkins, and other vegetables.

 #OTD Today is the anniversary of the death of the German botanist Valerius Cordus who died on this day in 1544.